MaxReimann/stroke-adjustable-nst-transforms/README.md

 # Flexible Stroke Control in Fast Style Transfer

-This repository contains the PyTorch code for our paper "Controlling Strokes in Fast Neural Style Transfer using Content Transforms", TVJC 2022 (to appear).
+This repository contains the PyTorch code for our paper "Controlling Strokes in Fast Neural Style Transfer using Content Transforms", TVCJ 2022 (to appear).

 Make sure to pull the repository with git-lfs to retrieve the models.